Protester gets billed for gathering in Ashwaubenon

 After our story aired, Ashwaubenon Village President, Mary Kardoskee left a voicemail saying, “We’re not treating her (Lundin) any different that we would treat anybody else that had come in to do an event in the village where we had to close off streets.
 We invoiced her just like we would invoice anybody else.”

 But Lundin’s attorney, David Hassel, argues a small protest that grew out of social media is hardly an event.
-Hassel says according to Ashwaubenon’s own village code, a special event permit requires at least 45 days notice, with no exceptions.
+Hassel says, according to Ashwaubenon’s own village code, a special event permit requires at least 45 days notice, with no exceptions.
 He says this cannot apply to political demonstrations without drastically affecting a citizen’s right to free speech.
-Hassel says the underlying message of the invoice was clear.
-Any future black lives matter activity in Ashwaubenon would not be welcome,” according to Hassel.
+The underlying message of the invoice was clear, Hassal says: Any future black lives matter activity in Ashwaubenon would not be welcome.

 “These are predominantly white sections of Green Bay,” adds Lundin.
 “We need to get you guys to start talking.
-We needs some change to happen, so that’s exactly why we did Ashwaubenon.”
+We need some change to happen, so that’s exactly why we did Ashwaubenon.”

-While protesters say they specifically chose Ashwaubenon to get their message out, Hassel says there’s another reason the idea of charging people for gathering in this particular neighborhood is just a little unusual.
+While protesters say they specifically chose Ashwaubenon to get their message out, Hassel explains there’s another reason the idea of charging people for gathering in this particular neighborhood is just a little unusual.

 Lundin says this is no time to stay silent.